ColumbiaPython/Syllabus/README.md

 4. Can teach other students and friends who ever want to learn programming

 ## Class plan
 This would be a 12-week Introduction to Python for data analytics programming course for TC and Columbia students, every Sunday from 1 pm - 3 pm.
-The first class would be on Sep 23rd.

 Location: 424 Horace Mann @Teachers College, Columbia University, 120th street cross with Broadway, NYC